-If this doesn’t improve your sleep, she might suggest an over-the-counter sleep aid, such as an antihistamine.
+If this doesn’t improve your sleep, she might suggest an over-the-counter sleep aid, such as an over-the-counter antihistamine.
 While these can help you sleep soundly through the night, the downside is that the effects can last more than 8 hours.
 This means you could feel drowsy throughout the day, which is exactly what you’re trying to avoid.
 But not all sleep aids affect everyone in the same way.
 Talk to your doctor about which type would be best for you and how to take it.

 If over-the-counter sleeping pills don’t do the trick, your doctor might try you on a prescription sleeping pill.
 The goal with these drugs is to get your sleep on track at the lowest possible dose in the shortest amount of time.
 You aren’t supposed to take them long term.

 Some prescription sleep medications help you get to sleep, such as:

 Others that your doctor may prescribe help you stay asleep.
 For example:

 All prescription sleep medications cause side effects.
 But some of them -- daytime sleepiness, dizziness, unsteadiness, and memory lapse -- are also symptoms of chronic fatigue syndrome.
 You and your doctor should weigh the pros and cons.
 The beneficial effects of many of these medicines wear off in a few weeks, so they are not useful for long-term treatment.

 Some people are prescribed stimulants, like the ones used to treat ADHD.
 These medicines help ease fatigue and problems with memory and concentration.
 But they are tricky for chronic fatigue syndrome.
 They may give you energy and focus, which could cause you to get stuck in a cycle of overdoing it and then “crashing.”
 That would make your condition worse.